Mentu

 return { signals: signals.length, contradictions: contradictions.length };

-What is the Scripting SDK?
+What is the Scripts SDK?

 Get started in 3 steps

-1. Install mentu + Node.js 20+ — see Installation
+1. Install mentu + Node.js 20+.
+See Installation.

 3. Create and run a script: